syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/Header-Visibility.md

 ---
 layout: post
-title: Various features in Syncfusion® Rotator control for Xamarin.Android
+title: Text Area Visibility in Syncfusion® Rotator control for Xamarin.Android
-description: Learn how to set the autoplay option, loop the items, enable Text Area  and choose the navigation direction in Rotator control for Xamarin.Android
+description: Learn how to enable and customize the text area visibility feature in Rotator control for Xamarin.Android platform
 platform: Xamarin.Android
 control: Rotator
 documentation: ug